needsguidance/Semref/README.md

 ### Top of the Window

 At the top of the window, there are several buttons.
-The three dots in the top left corner expands a menu that contains the following choices:
+The vertical ellipsis in the top left corner expands a menu that contains the following choices:

   - **Load File**: This option serves as a file explorer, enabling the user to load assembler instructions in a .obj format.
   - **Configure Traffic Light Port**: The user can change the memory address shown by the traffic light I/O. The traffic light I/O will display the contents of the memory address specified by the user.